gaultier/blog/how_to_reproduce_and_fix_an_io_data_race_with_dtrace.md

 ## A minimal reproducer

 The codebase is big but here is a minimal reproducer mimicking what the real code does.
-It's conceptually quite simple: a goroutine writes to the file at random intervals, and another goroutine reads from this file and parses the data (which is simple a host and port e.g. `localhost:4567`).
+It's conceptually quite simple: a goroutine writes to the file, and another goroutine reads from this file as soon as it is present, and parses the data (which is simply a host and port e.g. `localhost:4567`).
 In the real code, the two goroutines are in different components (they might even run in different OS processes now that I think of it) and thus an in-memory synchronization mechanism (mutex, etc) is not feasible:

 ```go
 package main